suchanek/PMA/README.md

     - Using the *environment.yml* spec file (alternative, from a shell prompt):
         - clone this repo into your working repository directory
         - cd into the resulting directory
+        - edit the *prefix* variable at the end of the environment.yaml file to reflect the correct path for your anaconda environment created above. *this step is critically important!*
         - execute: *conda env create --file=environment.yaml*

 3. Use pip to install: